Nigel Krauth

 Nigel Krauth (born 1949) is an Australian novelist and academic.
-In 2023 he was appointed a professor at Griffith University.
+In 2013 he was appointed a professor at Griffith University.
 He has published several novels and co-authored a number of young adult works.

 Early life and education

 Krauth was born in Cremorne, New South Wales in 1949.

 He studied at the University of Newcastle, NSW.
 He did a research master's at the Australian National University in 1972 and received his PhD from the University of Queensland in 1983.

 Academic career

 He taught at the University of Papua New Guinea, Mitchell CAE (now Charles Sturt University), and Southern Cross University, before his appointment at the Gold Coast CAE (now Griffith University).
-As of November 2023 he is a professor in the School of Humanities, Languages and Social Science at Griffith.
+He retired as professor in the School of Humanities, Languages and Social Science at Griffith in 2024.

 Writing career

-Krauth has edited several books and edits a scholarly journal, TEXT: Journal of Writing and Writing Courses which he co-founded with Tess Brady.
+Krauth has edited several books and a scholarly journal, TEXT: Journal of Writing and Writing Courses which he co-founded with Tess Brady.
+He is currently publisher at Fragments Press and The Pieces Press.